-Kelly Slater is the most accomplished professional surfer in the world, an 11-time world champion.
+Kelly Slater, just days before his 50th birthday, won his 56th career pro contest at the Pipeline Pro in Hawaii.
+He is, by any measure, the most accomplished professional surfer in the world.
 It is difficult now to imagine him as an unproven 18-year-old in search of his first pro victory.
 But that’s who Slater was in September 1990 as the Cocoa Beach, Fla., high school senior traveled to California’s Lower Trestles to compete for what was then the richest first place prize at the Body Glove Surf Bout III.
 What happened next forever altered the sport of surfing.

 Recounted by: surfers Kelly Slater, Bud Llamas and Pat O’Connell, former Los Angeles Times writer Mike Reilley, film director and Volcom founder Richard Woolcott, tour announcer Rockin’ Fig, Body Glove co-owner and tour director Ronnie Meistrell, and Prime Ticket TV commentators PT Townend and Mike Chamberlin. *We also used a Prime Ticket broadcast of the event to recreate the words of TV commentator Mike Chamberlin, who said he could not remember specifics, and dialogue from Woolcott’s 1991 film ‘Kelly Slater In Black And White.’
 Click on the footnotes for more detail.